Developing an Online Course

 The Office of Online Learning and Educational Technology manages the development of online classes per the AFT 2121 contract, Exhibit N. We also work with departments who receive grant funding to develop online classes.

 Before teaching an online course, a faculty member must participate in District mandated training.
 New faculty are required to successfully complete the Introduction to Online Teaching and Learning (IOTL).
-Faculty developing additional online courses are required to successfully complete the Advanced Online Teaching and Learning (AOTL) for each new course.
-The IOTL and AOTL are faculty designed and taught trainings based on the latest research in online learning and California Community College State Chancellor's Office initiatives.
+The IOTL is a faculty designed and taught training based on the latest research in online learning and California Community College State Chancellor's Office initiatives.